lavaeater/turbo-rocket-ultra/README.md

 - [ ] Puzzle obstacles / machines
 - [ ] Oblique Projection

+## Build Towers
+Well, we basically have towers, we basically can build them, this is about making that feature happen and having at least two or three types of towers with nice sprites that we can build and that do different things.

 ## Text Crawl
 This could be combined with the transition concept.
 Here's what I want to do:
 - [x] Show a dialog or crawl with paused game before level starts (what to do etc)